Actipro/WPF-Controls/Documentation/topics/bars/controls/combobox.md

 ### Images

+An image from the selected gallery item can be displayed inline within the control, before the combobox text.
+This image will update when the combobox's selection is changed.
+The [InlineImageSourcePath](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.InlineImageSourcePath) property specifies the path to an `ImageSource`-based property off the view model gallery item class to display in the combobox when a gallery item is selected.

-The control can display an image via [SmallImageSource](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarGalleryBase.SmallImageSource) that helps identify its function.
-The image is not rendered by the control itself, but can show externally (such as when in a [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup)), or in customization UI.
+Alternatively, the control can display a static image via [SmallImageSource](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarGalleryBase.SmallImageSource) that helps identify its function.
+The image is not tied to the selected item and is not rendered by the control itself, but can show externally (such as when in a [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup)), or in customization UI.

 ### Title